jonocodes/awesome-keyboards/marp-slides.md

 - In the 1860's C. L. Sholes made the first commercial typewriter in a Milwaukee, using U.S. English.

 - Early prototypes used alphabetically ordered keys.
-But they were difficult to type with (since our fingers dont read left to right).
+But they were difficult to type with (since our fingers don't read left to right).

 - **Fun fact**: Some had only capitol letters and numbers 2-9.
   It was suggested to use letters o and l for 0 and 1.